-Property and Casualty Insurance: Support measures that improve the availability and affordability of private insurance in a competitive market, and oppose measures that hinder the stability of a private insurance industry.
-Oppose any erosion to positive laws that have been enacted.
+Property and Casualty Insurance: Support measures that improve the availability and affordability of private insurance in a competitive market, revise the onerous and ambiguous laws that make it impossible for policyholders to resolve a claim with their insurer without resorting to litigation, and oppose measures that hinder the stability of the private insurance industry.
+Oppose any erosion to positive laws that have been enacted, and support measures that further clarify the rights and duties of both policyholders and insurers to encourage a stable and healthy private insurance market.